phadke555/mcorec_baseline/README.md

 # CHiME-9 Task 1 - MCoRec baseline

-### ASR for multimodal conversations in smart glasses
+### Multi-Modal Context-aware Recognition

 This repository contains the baseline system for CHiME-9 challenge, Task 1 MCoRec.
 For information on how to participate in the challenge and how to get the development and evaluation datasets, please refer to the [challenge website](https://www.chimechallenge.org/current/task1/index).

-This README is a guide on how to install and run the baseline system for the challenge.
-This baseline system uses a pre-trained model.

 ## Sections
 1. <a href="#install">Installation</a>